 For example, a property valued at $600,000 will usually require a 20% deposit for banks to lend, i.e. $120,000.

 - With co-ownership, if you choose to go for a 85% share in a property valued at $600,000, you will need a deposit of $30,000 (as opposed to $120,000 required by most banks).

 Will I need legal advice?

 Before signing the co-ownership documents (sale and purchase, home loan and shared ownership agreements), you’re encouraged to seek independent legal advice.

 - A solicitor undertakes the conveyancing transaction for both sides.
-This involves drawing funds from the bank, YouOwn and your KiwiSaver provider, paying the developer on settlement and registering the home loan on the title.
+This involves drawing funds from the bank, YouOwn and your KiwiSaver provider, paying the vendor on settlement and registering the home loan on the title.

 I’m still not sure.
 What are the pros and cons of shared ownership?

 - Shared ownership gets you on the property ladder as an owner-occupier without overstretching yourself as you might have to in other programmes.
 You can determine how much you can afford at the beginning of the process, whereas outright ownership requires a much bigger initial financial investment.